NanaTsK/IslandCarRental/README.md

 # IslandCarRental - React app :blue_car:

 Greetings and welcome to our Car Rental Application!
 Our platform simplifies the car rental process, enabling users to swiftly locate and hire a vehicle.
-We provide a seamless experience by offering customizable search options and a dedicated favorites page, ensuring convenience and ease throughout the process
+With intuitive interface compatible with any device, we provide a seamless experience by offering customizable search options and a dedicated favorites page, ensuring convenience and ease throughout the process.

 It allows users to: